mabruras/sqapi/sqapi/plugins/README.md

 The execution is based on a script and a set of kwargs.
-The script or query is intended to execute your custom logic for storing a custom data set, while the kwargs are should replace defined variables within the script/query.
+The script or query is intended to execute your custom logic for storing a custom data set, while the kwargs should replace placeholder variables within the script/query.

 This depends on the database module implementation, and what kind of system is running as database.